tnthreat33/ReactPractice/README.md

 # React FullStack Practice

-This is a practice file that will be built out as I progress through open source program.
+This is a practice file that will be built out as I progress through open full stack program.